 - You don’t control the team that’s working for you, and you rely upon them for workflow management and task prioritisation.

-- You rely on someone else who is doing the tasks for you, and you don’t maintain the knowledge.
+- And, you rely on someone else who is doing the tasks for you, and you don’t maintain the knowledge.

 Here are some of the advantages of using dedicated offshoring: